-For the last three years Sunderland has consistently been ranked in the top 4 in the UK for tourism by The Guardian University Guide.
+For the last three years, Sunderland has consistently been ranked in the top four in the UK for tourism by The Guardian University Guide.

 It’s easy to see why we’re rated so highly.
 Our tourism courses are informed by top research, with staff research being graded as ‘world-leading’ and 'internationally excellent' in the latest (2014) Research Excellence Framework (REF).

 Hospitality, events management and tourism were Best in the UK for Student Satisfaction according to the Sunday Times University Guide 2014, as well as being Best in the UK for Teaching quality (National Student Survey 2013).

 The content of the course reflects our close links with employers, and our teaching emphasises the connections between theories and practice.

 The University of Sunderland is a member of the Institute of Hospitality's Education Membership.

 A distinctive feature of this course is the core module ‘Meetings, Incentives, Conferences and Exhibitions’.
 This module is not available in some of our broader tourism courses such as Tourism Management.